Oklahoma City Energy Football Club

 One of the team’s community involvement projects is the Fields in Future, in which $2 from every ticket sold is reinvested into the Oklahoma City School District.

 The rise of the Energy FC has not gone unnoticed by its biggest supporters.
+Since 2014, the team’s average attendance has been over 4,000 per home game.
 The team’s average attendance in 2015 was 4,635 per home game.

 “The biggest testament is people coming out to the games and supporting the teams,” Hawkins said.
 “We’re also very proud of the base, the loyal supporters that we’ve got.
-We have a very proud supporters group in the Grid.
 But we’ve also got a second supporters group that has popped up in the Hispanic community.
-I describe like a snowball that continues to get larger and larger as it gains more and more momentum.”
+I describe like a snowball that continues to get larger and larger as it gains more and more momentum.